Harsha-pandey9/Diabetes_Predidtion/README.md

 ---

-## 👨‍⚕️ Created with ❤️ by Adarsh Paswan
+## 👨‍⚕️ Created with ❤️ by Harsha Pandey